unahouExosite/docs/portals/README.md

 `DELETE /api/portals/v1/users/{user-id}`

-Delete a user who has no Braintree ID, no portal, no discount.
+Delete a user who has no Braintree ID, no Portal or no discount.

 ##### Permissions